Shipping containers and electric fences

 Placing a shipping container on private land

-In most situations, you will need a permit to place a shipping container on your land.
+In most situations, you will need a general land permit to place a shipping container on your land.

-If the shipping container will be in place for over 6 months, we recommend giving our Planning Department a call to discuss your situation.
+If the shipping container will be in place for over 6 months, we recommend giving our Building Department a call on 03 5734 6200 to discuss your situation.

 Placing a shipping container on public land

-If you are planning to place a shipping container on Council land, you need to apply for a permit.
+If you are planning to place a shipping container on Council land, you need to apply for a general land permit.

-- supply proof of your public liability insurance for $10 million covering Council
+- proof of your public liability insurance for $10 million covering Council

-- supply a plan of the proposed location of the container or electric fence
+- a plan of the proposed location of the container or electric fence.